rohanThomas1/data-engineering-oct-2023/README.md

 1.2 - In the line, db = client["sample"], "sample" is my database name.
 Hence, change it accordingly with your database name.

 1.3 - In the line, collection = db["research"], "research" is my collection name.
 Hence, change it accordingly with your collection name.

+## Task 2
+2.1 - Calculate the following measures in this data
+* Top 10 organisations with the highest degree of centrality
+* Top 10 researchers with the highest degree of centrality